mgrosperrin/commandlineparser/docs/class-based/create-class-based-command.md

 ## Add options to you command

-You can add options to your command by simply adding properties to your class.
+You can add options to your command by simply adding properties to your "command data" class.
 The properties can have any type, you just have to be sure there is a [converter](../extensibility/converter.md) for this type (see the [list of built-in converters](../extensibility/built-in-converters.md)).

 You can customize the behavior of the options with some annotations (the parser supports the annotations from [System.ComponentModel.DataAnnotations](https://docs.microsoft.com/dotnet/api/system.componentmodel.dataannotations)):